josejc/life/cell2.md

 The main function control the data of the world's state

-                            // World divide in M zones and concurrently calculate the next state of this zone
 ##data

-world map[point]int         // points of the cells are alife visit map[point]int         // point for calculate the next state (cells life and her neighbours) c[M] channels of point      // a channel for every go routine for send the point to calculate next state sol[M] channels of map      // the solution of the zone (map[point]int)
+x-subdivision horizontal, y-subdivision vertical world map[point]int         // points of the cells are alife visit map[point]int         // point for calculate the next state (cells life and her neighbours) c[x*y] channels of point      // a channel for every go routine for send the point to calculate next state sol[x*y] channels of map      // the solution of the zone (map[point]int)

 ##pseudocode
 ```